Pages

 120

-For e Flowing of Flowers
+For the Flowing of Flowers

-Take a cloth wett the Cloath often Dipp a cloath in plantane water lett one of e maides warm itt a little betweene her hands then lay itt to e belly when it beginneth to dry renew it againe Take fine bole Armony 2 drams red corall and Amber of each an ounce powder them very small and drink a spoonfull of it in e powder of plantaine water twice or thrice a day Mrs Hone
+Take the Juice of Plantine Juse it with a cloth wett the Cloath often Dipp a cloath in plantane water lett one of the maides warm itt a little betweene her hands &and then lay itt to the belly when it beginneth to dry renew it againe Take fine bole Armony 2 drams red corall and Amber of each an ounce powder them very small and drink a spoonfull of it in the powder of plantaine water twice or thrice a day Mrs Hone

-Take a pinte of vinegar, and a pint of redd wine mingle them together, make it ready to boyle dipp a black cotten cloth in itt wring it out, but not to hard; apply it to e bearing place and as one drieth use an other Lady Harrison Mouse eare bold in Milk & soe drink it good for one t is weakned with them, with haveing too many of them Mrs Hone
+Take a pinte of vinegar, and a pint of redd wine mingle them together, make it ready to boyle dipp a black cotten cloth in itt wring it out, but not to hard; apply it to the bearing place and as one drieth use an other Lady Harrison Mouse eare bold in Milk & soe drink it good for one that is weakned with them, with haveing too many of them Mrs Hone

 121

-Take a Quarter of a pinte; or half a pint if need bee of Urine of sound man, t is not troubled with wind to a quarter of a pinte putt a quarter of a spoonfull of fennell seed to half a pint as much more boyle it a little, then straine it & giue itt Glisterwise you may putt a peece of wheat leaven into it for a Man
+Take a Quarter of a pinte; or half a pint if need bee of Urine of sound man, that is not troubled with wind to a quarter of a pinte putt a quarter of a spoonfull of fennell seed to half a pint as much more &and boyle it a little, then straine it & giue itt Glisterwise you may putt a peece of wheat leaven into it for a Man

 For the Collick